amaanalikhan3000/Datathons/Chess Endgame/README.md

 # DATATHON39: CHESS ENDGAME

-This is a datathon organised by Dphi which started on 2nd July 2021 and ended of 5th of the same.
+Solution to datathon organised by Dphi which started on 2nd July 2021 and ended of 5th of the same.

 The task was to build a machine learning model to calculate the number of moves required to win the game.